fclaerho/buildstack/README.md

 ### BUILD STACKS TAXONOMY

-NOTICE! the following classification is my personal standpoint.
+**NOTICE!
+The following classification is my personal standpoint.**

 Build stacks can be divided into 5 types: